IIIF/cookbook-recipes/recipe/0219-using-caption-file/v4/recipe.md

 ## Use Case

-Captions are available for your video content and you want to enable them for display on top of your IIIF video resources.
+Captions are available for your video content and you want to enable them for display with your IIIF video resources.

 ## Implementation notes